Cerelog-ESP-EEG/ESP-EEG/Instructions/readme.md

 ---

-## Step A: Get the Custom BrainFlow Fork
+## Step 2: Get the Custom BrainFlow Fork
 Our board requires a specific fork of BrainFlow.
 Clone it and navigate into the new directory.

 > **⚠️ IMPORTANT: Use This Specific Repository**